What is a boilerplate message, anyway? And why is a company boilerplate important?

 It’s a simple enough concept, but a truly impactful company boilerplate makes all the difference to how a press release is received.

-A press release is an opportunity to get just a few moments of someone’s time to deliver a quick message.
+Remember that a press release is an opportunity to get just a few moments of someone’s time to deliver a quick message.
 You don’t have long to make a strong impression.
 Now, imagine that the introduction and body of your press release is perfect, but your boilerplate isn’t written well.

 Since your boilerplate is your chance to tell readers who you are, an unclear or incomplete boilerplate ruins the impact of the rest of your press release.
 Not only will it be hard to discern who you are and what you do, but readers will also come away with a negative impression.